 Go to my resources page for everything I use.

 Maybe.
 Check if your country is here, or if I've been to it here.
 I've been to a ton more places before I started this site, so I have a lot more destination specific knowledge in my head than is listed.

-No, it definitely can be done and it's not that hard at all!
+No, it definitely can be done pretty easily and it's not that hard at all!
 I've collected all my best tips and recommendations for the ultimate guide to zero waste travel: 40 tips to go green.